Record rains cause flash flooding in Tennessee; 4 dead

-Police later said the bodies of a male and female were found in a wooded area near a Nashville homeless camp.

-Nashville recorded 5.75 inches (14.6 centimeters) of rain Saturday, the weather service said, setting a new record for the most rainfall in the city on a March day.
-It was also the fourth-wettest day in the city’s history.
-Almost another inch of rain fell after midnight.

-Ebony Northern said heavy rain started pouring around midnight and a normally tame creek running through her Nashville apartment complex swiftly rose.
+Ebony Northern said a normally tame creek running through her Nashville apartment complex swiftly rose after heavy rain started late Saturday night.
 Within an hour or so, she could see some first-floor units in other parts of the complex being flooded.
-She said people evacuated to the second floor and she also heard calls for boats come in over the fire department scanner.
+She said people moved to the second floor and she also heard calls for boats come in over the fire department scanner.

 “The units are a mess.
 Some of the outside air conditioning units have floated off,” she said Sunday morning.